lancedabre/List-of-IoT-Security-Research-Papers/README.md

 # List-of-IoT-Security-Research-Papers
-A curated list of Cybersecurity research papers.
+A curated list of IoT security research papers.

 ## Cybersecurity